IkeoluwaAshade/Simple-Form/README.md

 The Project Taught me more on React-hooks, Component and useState().

 ### `Challenges`
 The data typed in the box has no record yet.
 Once submitted it basically refreshes..
-But the Success message is an indicator that our form is working and more improvement can kickstart from there.
+But the Success  and error messages is an indicator that our form is working and more improvement can kickstart from there.

 ### `Resources`